EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/evdevkit/overview.md

 ### Auditing multiple hosts

-When auditing multiple hosts, you can use a text file containing a line-separated list of host XRPL addresses to define the hosts to be audited.
+When auditing multiple hosts, you can use a text file containing a line-separated list of host Xahau addresses to define the hosts to be audited.
 The following command can be used to conduct an audit using an input file.

 ```
 evdevkit audit -f <path to audit input file>